ray-project/ray/doc/source/data/dataset.rst

 ..
   https://docs.google.com/presentation/d/1l03C1-4jsujvEFZUM4JVNy8Ju8jnY5Lc_3q7MBWi2PQ/edit

-Ray-integrated DataFrame libraries can also be seamlessly used with Datasets, to enable running a full data to ML pipeline completely within Ray:
+Ray-integrated DataFrame libraries can also be seamlessly used with Datasets, to enable running a full data to ML pipeline completely within Ray without requiring data to be materialized to external storage:

 .. image:: dataset-loading-2.png